Skip to content

 muncher.vy = 150

-To add movement for Muncher, add an update() function after the draw() function.
-The update() function will move Muncher up, down, left or right at the correct speed (using Munchers horixontal and vertical velocity properties in pixels per second multiplied by the proportion of seconds that have passed since the last update):
+To add movement for Muncher, add a move_muncher() function before call to pgzrun.go().
+The move_muncher() function will move Muncher up, down, left or right at the correct speed (using Munchers horizontal and vertical velocity properties in pixels per second multiplied by the proportion of seconds that have passed since the last update):

 if keyboard.left: